 After taking the subway to the High Line we were given an hour and a half to take photos of everyday life, unique people/things or snapshots of nature.
 While I didn't think this assignment would be too difficult, when I started to target my subjects the challenges and my inadequacies started to surface.
 It was difficult to zone in on a subject because there were so many people and objects of distraction around.
-I couldn't seem to find anything that would create a "zinger" photograph.
+I couldn't seem to find anything that would create a zinger photograph.

 Back at the Poet's House, the trendy adult education center in Lower Manhattan along the Hudson River where the instruction phase of the workshop was located, we enjoyed a pickup lunch and started the photo editing and selection process.
 As my fellow classmates' impressive photos were flashed and critiqued across the big screen, I felt horrified that my photos would seem childish and quite poor in quality and message compared to others.
-Two of my photos were selected by the class, a scene of the distant Hudson River between two buildings and child's face painted up for Halloween.
+Two of my photos were selected by the class, a scene of the distant Hudson River between two buildings and a child's face, painted for Halloween.

 The weather was beautiful that Sunday morning so the light was just right.
 Once again I started to shoot, shoot, shoot.
-One of the instructors key suggestions was to slow down, find a spot to frame shots, take a lot of photos and wait for the "it" shot to appear.
-While I don't feel I got a super photo of this profound setting, I do believe I captured some acceptable architectural shots which when I got home even impressed my architect husband!
+One of the instructors key suggestions was to slow down, find a spot to frame shots, take a lot of photos and wait for the it shot to appear.
+While I don't feel I got a super photo of this profound setting, I do believe I captured some acceptable architectural shots which, when I got home, even impressed my architect husband!

 After lunch, we engaged in our last critique session.
-In addition, Mr. Kashi shared some good information on how to use Social Media to showcase your photos.
+In addition, Mr. Kashi shared some good information on how to use social media to showcase your photos.
 Afterwards, we were treated to a film which was a compilation of all of the best photos taken by the class during our two days together.
 It was pure joy to see everyone's hard work displayed in this format.
 Everyone felt accomplished and grateful for the high level of instruction garnered from our stellar mentors.

 Our last activity together was a farewell dinner at the popular NYC restaurant, Sarabeth's, in Lower Manhattan.
 I had always wanted to eat there and now I got my chance.
-During the entire evening, I had the pleasure of sitting across from Mr. Kashi.
-He is such a eloquent gentleman and gifted photographer that I found it a tad difficult to find the words to effectively converse with him.
-For people who know me, know "I love to talk" and they would find this quite odd but he is "the real thing" and when you are in the company of someone of this caliber it tends to uncover your insecurities which I find a fascinating reality because it shows you that you still have a lot to learn, experience and accomplish.
+During the evening, I had the pleasure of sitting across from Mr. Kashi.
+He is such an eloquent gentleman and gifted photographer, that I found it a tad difficult to find the words to speak with him.
+People who know me know that I love to talk and they would find this quite odd.
+But Mr. Kashi is the real thing, and when you are in the company of someone of this caliber it tends to uncover your insecurities.
+A fascinating reality, because it shows you that you still have a lot to learn, experience and accomplish.

 If photography is something in which you would like to improve your skills, don't settle for less than the best.
 Jump into the deep end and take one of the National Geographic Photography excursions or workshops.
 The instructors are of the highest caliber and even if you are a newcomer to photography like me, you will not be left behind or ignored.
 An added plus, is all of the interesting people you will meet when taking the course.
 "Birds of a Feather Flock Together!"

-A final footnote, of which I am extremely proud of, is when I was researching National Geographic's website to cross reference the information for this blog, I noticed a section that was part of the Smartphone Photography Workshop explanation section that showcased photos taken from some of the past participants.
+A final footnote, which I am extremely proud of, is when I was researching National Geographic's website to cross reference the information for this blog, I noticed a section that was part of the Smartphone Photography Workshop explanation section that showcased photos taken from some of the past participants.
 LOW AND BEHOLD!!
 There was one of MY PHOTOS featured in this section.
-I was in shock but felt quite humbled and accomplished.
+I was in shock, but felt quite humbled and accomplished.
 Thank You, National Geographic for all that you do to help make the world a wonderful place in which to live through travel resources, cultural enrichment and photography.

 Enjoy this short video by National Geographic about "What Makes a Great Picture?
 As always, I value the comments and questions from my readers.
-Let me know what solo travel topics you are interested in and I'll address them in a future blog post.
+Let me know what solo travel topics you are interested in and I'll address them in a future blog post!